VIDEO and TRANSCRIPT: Evangelicals Shooting their Own Wounded Divorcees (Closed Captioned)

 If one in three (or in the best case scenario one in four) evangelicals have ever been divorced, according to Barna Group in 2008, I would estimate evangelicalism has lost about 1 million weekly church attenders due to this problem of shooting our own wounded.

-In other words, if evangelical churches stopped broad-brushing all divorce as something only quitters do, a million Christian divorcees might come back to church to attend to serve and to give.
+In other words, if evangelical churches stopped broad-brushing all divorce as something only quitters do, a million Christian divorcees might come back to church to attend, to serve, and to give.
 [However, for many, the spiritual abuse has been so severe, they prefer to practice their faith outside the 4 walls of a church.]

 Let’s talk about examples of stigmatizing statements.
 And by the way, both of these are real.

-Number one, “If you walk away for your marriage you’re walking away from Jesus.”
+Number one, “If you walk away from your marriage you’re walking away from Jesus.”
 The implication is that you will lose your salvation if you divorce.
 If true, then divorce becomes the unpardonable sin and all who divorce are going to hell.
 One of the women in my divorce recovery groups heard this sermon [and called me that afternoon].

 “In the sermon,” she said, “the pastor repeated this phrase five times with no explanations, no caveats.
 If I hadn’t been going to one of your divorce recovery groups, I would be lying on the floor, curled up in fetal position sucking my fingers.
 Thank you for telling me [this isn’t true].”